codr7/forthy2/README.md

 ```

 ### quoting
-Any value may be quoted using `'`.
+Any form may be quoted by prefixing with `'`.

 Literals return themselves as is,